TriForMine/rubiks-cube-timer/README.md

 **Q: Can I use this offline?**
 A: Yes, the app works offline after the initial load thanks to Next.js static optimization.

+**Q: Does this work on mobile devices?**
+A: Currently, the timer requires a physical keyboard for proper operation and is optimized for desktop use.
+Mobile support is planned for future releases.

 **Q: How do I backup my times?**
 A: Use the Export function in Settings to download a JSON file with all your data.

 **Q: Is my data private?**
 A: Yes, all data is stored locally in your browser.
 Nothing is sent to external servers.
+See our [Security Policy](SECURITY.md) for more details.

+**Q: Can I contribute to this project?**
+A: Absolutely!
+We welcome contributions.
+Please read our [Contributing Guidelines](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md) to get started.

 ---